top of page

 The gut profile of horses with chronic pain.

-Gut bacteria can produce secondary metabolites (chemicals) that support good health or that are detrimental to good health, too many bacteria producing toxic/harmful chemicals will alter the homeostasis (health balance) of the whole animal and will cause symptoms to appear in other organs of the body away from the gut as they react to higher levels of chemicals that aren’t good for them.
+Gut bacteria can produce secondary metabolites (chemicals) that support good health or that are detrimental to good health.
+Too many bacteria producing toxic/harmful chemicals will alter the homeostasis (health balance) of the whole animal and will cause symptoms to appear in other organs of the body away from the gut as they react to higher levels of chemicals that aren’t good for them.

 Though all the bacteria listed below are part of the core family of microbes present in most animals, an increase of any within those listed causes an imbalance within the community that can have devastating effects on the homeostasis of the gut and the rest of the body.

-1. Eubacterium, Faecalibacterium prausnitzii, Ruminococcus, Clostridium, and Actinomycetaceae.
-These bacteria reside predominantly in the small intestine and whilst hippuric acid production is a normal and important part of metabolism, an excess (can be measured in urine) is an indication of an unnatural (detoxification) process by the gut.
+1. Eubacterium, Faecalibacterium prausnitzii, Ruminococcus, Clostridium, and Actinomycetaceae: These bacteria reside predominantly in the small intestine and whilst hippuric acid production is a normal and important part of metabolism, an excess (can be measured in urine) is an indication of an unnatural (detoxification) process by the gut.

-2. Higher percentages of Fusobacteria nucleatum and faecalbacterium causing an increase in 2-hydroxyisobutyric, this is the most damaging of the three chemicals to be produced.
+2. Higher percentages of Fusobacteria nucleatum and faecalbacterium causing an increase in 2-hydroxyisobutyric.
+This is the most damaging of the three chemicals to be produced.
 Higher levels of fusobacteria only occur in horses under stress.
 A higher percentage of fusobacteria are also linked to Inflammation of the hindgut.
 2-Hydroxyisobutyric acid is chemically similar to lactic acid.

 3. Higher levels of lactic acid-producing bacteria such as lactobacillus.
 Lactic acid production is part of many metabolic and biochemical processes in all mammals, but increases in lactic acid production are linked to illness, trauma, or poor diet.
 A rise in the last two chemicals sets up a process to restore a normal pH away from the acidic environment but in the process causes the release and increase of chemicals that irritate the nervous system triggering pain and fatigue.